 The current SuperCoach scoring system is based off the Champion Data points system and unlike the more DFS-similar AFL Fantasy system, SuperCoach considers several factors that don’t show up on an everyday stat sheet.
 Stats such as gathers, handball receives, clangers, spoils, shepherds and intercept marks all factor into the Champion Data ranking system as well as placing an extremely heavy bias on whether or not each player’s disposal was a) contested or not and b) effective or not.

-On this system we see the best players in the league average well above 100 points per game, with the 2016 leading scorer being Patrick Dangerfield from the Cats who averaged a whopping 130.7 points.
+On this system we see the best players in the league average well above 100 points per game, with the 2019 leading scorer being Brodie Grundy from the Pies who averaged a whopping 130.0 points.
 You’ll often find that some of the more outside midfielders, who rack up a lot of cheap possessions skirting the packs and not winning their own ball will often score a lot lower than the genuine inside midfielders in this system, however, it does even the spread to make backs and forwards more valuable than the DFS and AFL Fantasy system.

 DFS Scoring System